1928 Grand Prix season: The European Grand Prix

-It was on the 18th lap that the terrible accident happened.
-Materassi was fifth, a minute behind the leading pack and pushing hard to make up time.
+On the 18th lap, Materassi was fifth, a minute behind the leading pack and pushing hard to make up time.
 He was coming off the banking to start a new lap and travelling at 200 km/h.
 He had closed up behind Foresti's Bugatti to lap him when the Talbot suddenly veered off to the right, then left.
 It shot across the grass verge, a barbed-wire security fence and then over the 3-metre ditch into the crowd for 50 metres before tumbling back into the ditch.
 Materassi was thrown clear and died on impact.
 Twenty-two spectators were killed and another 36 injured.
 The senior officials immediately met and decided to keep the race running to avoid starting panic.
-The other four Talbots were withdrawn in respect for their team-leader.
+The other four Talbots were withdrawn in respect for their team leader.

 While the rescue operation proceeded, Chiron and Varzi fought for the lead, with Nuvolari a minute behind and Borzacchini's Maserati in fourth over two minutes further back, about to be lapped.
-Then on lap 26 another spectacular accident occurred, happening very near the previous one.
+Then on lap 26 another accident occurred, near the previous one.
 Borzacchini came off the road course at speed to go onto the banked oval.
 He hit a retired Bugatti parked between the two parallel tracks, tearing off the Maserati's wheel and skating along the pit-straight for 200 metres before coming to rest.
-Fortunately, this time it had not burst through the fence and Borzacchini got out shaken, but uninjured.
+However, this time it had not burst through the fence, and Borzacchini got out shaken, but uninjured.
 By two-thirds distance, Varzi had been relieved by Campari at his regular fuel-stop.
 The leading two had built a two-lap lead over the rest of the field.
 The Bugattis of Nuvolari and Drouet scrapped for third with Maggi's Maserati (now driven by Borzacchini) five laps in arrears.
 The positions stayed like this for the rest of the race, with Chiron, and Bugatti, winning by two minutes from the Alfa Romeo with Nuvolari a distant fourteen minutes back in third.

 This event highlighted the need for better safety measures at the Italian circuit.
-Examination of the cars found no evidence of them hitting each other and it was ruled that Materassi's steering manoeuvre to overtake was too strong and caused the car to lose adhesion.
+Examination of the cars found no evidence of them hitting each other, and it was ruled that Materassi's steering manoeuvre to overtake was too strong and caused the car to lose adhesion.
 For the following two seasons the Italian Grand Prix was not held, while the Monza circuit underwent a complete upgrade.
 A subsequent official court decision in 1931 found the race organisers and Automobile Club of Italy had not taken sufficient precautions for crowd safety and were ordered to pay reparations to the families of the victims.